-"The B-MAX is a brilliantly usable, great-to-drive small people carrier."
+"The Ford B-MAX is a brilliantly usable, great-to-drive small people carrier."

-Ford is proud of its small-capacity, 1.0-litre three-cylinder EcoBoost petrol engines, and two are available in the B-MAX.
-They mix better efficiency with a decent amount of power, and the more powerful of the two is great fun to drive, with strong acceleration and a cheeky thrumming sound.
-The best diesel is the pricier 1.6 TDCi, which has the lowest emissions and economy (over 70mpg), plus outperforms the 1.5-litre diesel.
-Unfortunately, the automatic version only comes with an older, thirstier 1.6-litre petrol engine.
+Ford is rightly proud of its little-engine-that-could 1.0-litre three-cylinder EcoBoost petrol engines – and you can get two versions in the B-MAX.
+They both offer superior efficiency with pretty reasonable performance, and the more powerful of the pair is great fun to drive, with good acceleration and even a nice thrumming engine noise.
+The best diesel is the pricier 1.6-litre TDCi, which offers the lowest emissions and the best economy of more than 70mpg, plus it also outperforms the 1.5-litre diesel.
+Unfortunately, the automatic version only comes with the older, thirstier 1.6-litre petrol engine.

 The B-MAX is easy to get into and to get comfortable inside, with plenty of headroom and legroom in the front and back.
 The seats are supportive with a good driving position thanks to the range of adjustment options for both the seats and steering wheel.
 The major controls are nicely positioned and easy to reach, too.
 Like the Fiesta, there are too many buttons on the dashboard, which can get confusing, but that's nitpicking- the B-MAX is great for comfort.